Skip to main content

 Now, you'll see a list of suggested articles on your Map (and in the side-bar).
 Go through the suggested articles to find important literature on your topic.
 For each suggested article, you can see how it connects to the existing papers you already know.

-You can improve your search by clickingto add an article to your Map.
-Then, hit "Load More Results" to re-run the search with these articles added as search inputs.
+You can improve your search by clicking More Like This to add an article to your Map.
+Then, click Refresh to re-run the search with these articles added as search inputs.

 4. Find disconnected literature